 - Core Courses (12 hours)

-Students must complete four required courses (HIST 2201/HRTS 3301 - America's Dilemma: The Struggle for Human Rights; HRTS 4343 - Ethics and Human Rights; PLSC 4334 - The Politics and Legacies of the Civil Rights Movement; and WGST 3310/HRTS 3310 - Gender and Human Rights).
+Students must complete 4 required courses (HIST 2201/HRTS 3301 - America's Dilemma: The Struggle for Human Rights; WGST 3310/HRTS 3310 - Gender and Human Rights; PLSC 4334 - The Politics and Legacies of the Civil Rights Movement; and HRTS 4343 - Ethics and Human Rights).
+It is suggested to take the courses in the order listed above.

 - Human Rights Track (9 hours)

-Students must complete three courses from either the Gender and Human Rights Track or the Public Policy and Human Rights Track.
-Courses in either track must be taken from at least two departments.
+Students must complete 3 courses from either the Gender and Human Rights Track or the Public Policy and Human Rights Track.
+Courses in either track must be taken from at least 2 departments and include at least 6 hours at the 3000 level or above.

 - Electives (9 hours)

-Students must complete three elective courses from the Approved Elective List (or other courses as approved by the Director).
-The electives must include courses from at least two departments, and at least one advanced level course (3000 or above).
+Students must complete 3 elective courses from the Approved Elective List (or other courses as approved by the Director).
+The electives must include courses from at least 2 departments and include at least 3 hours at the 3000 level or above.

 - Second Major or a Minor in a related Field